maty21/mocha-sidebar/README.md

             "lens": true, // -> enable/disable lens
             "decoration": true, // -> enable/disable decoration
-            "autoUpdateTime": 2000 // -> set timeout between each decorations and lens updates during test writing }
+            "autoUpdateTime": 2000 // -> set timeout between each decorations and lens updates during test writing "showDebugTestStatus": true //-> an option to disable running mocha twice in order to see status on the sidebar }
         }